fmalina/revisions-blocl/activism/mrosborneseconomicexperiment.md

 involuntary unemployment.
 Secondly, the economy’s automatic tendency to correct shortfalls in demand, if it exists at all, operates slowly and painfully.
 Thirdly, Government policies to increase demand, by contrast, can reduce unemployment quickly.
-Fourthly, sometimes increasing the money supply won’t be enough to persuade the private sector to spend more, and government spending must step into the breach.”
+Fourthly, sometimes increasing the money supply won't be enough to persuade the private sector to spend more, and government spending must step into the breach.”
 Of course, under Mr Osborne’s strategy of deficit reduction during a depression everything was being done to prevent government